|

 Many lot-owners regard Cemetery rules and regulations as

 unnecessary interference with freedom and a restriction of liberty.
-Fortunately those who
+Fortunately

-no orderly development of the grounds and no proper or efficient management.
-The primary reason for the existence of a cemetery is to provide a place
+freedom of action, no orderly development of the grounds and no proper or efficient

-of burial for the dead.
-It is also necessary to maintain and beautify the
+dead.
+It is also necessary to maintain and beautify the grounds and insure proper

-grounds and insure proper conduct on the part of the cemetery and lot-owner, employee and
+conduct on the part of the cemetery and lot-owner, employee and visitor.

 The rules regarding burial of the dead are few and to a large